VEA®

 What is the purpose of the VEA®?

 The VEA® offers veterinary schools a comprehensive, standardized, independent assessment of knowledge in basic veterinary medical sciences.
-It allows schools to track the performance of their students in the above content areas over time, and to compare the performance of their students to that of students from other veterinary schools.
+It allows schools to track their students' performance in the above content areas over time and compare their performance to that of students from other veterinary schools.

 How does the VEA® help students prepare for the NAVLE?

-A study conducted in 2011 to determine the relationship among several common measures, prior to and during veterinary school, revealed that the VEA® was the strongest predictor of how a student would perform on the NAVLE.
+A study conducted in 2011 to determine the relationship among several common measures, before and during veterinary school, revealed that the VEA® was the strongest predictor of how a student would perform on the NAVLE.
 The VEA® tests students on knowledge that is foundational to the clinical practice.
 If students have a strong understanding of these content areas, there is a high probability that they will score well on the NAVLE.
-Educators can utilize the results from the VEA® to make cirriculum changes that improve student's knowledge in the basic sciences.
+Educators can utilize the results from the VEA® to make curriculum changes that improve students' knowledge in the basic sciences.

 How are VEA® items developed?

-Items in the VEA® item bank are written by basic science faculty members and other content experts.
-To date, a total of 75 item writers have submitted items, representing 29 veterinary schools in North America.
+The VEA® item bank contains items written by basic science faculty members and other content experts.
+To date, 75 writers have submitted items, representing 29 veterinary schools in North America.

 Who administers the VEA® Program?